ondelad/Virtual-Office-Environment-Setup/README.md

 Your DHCP server is now configured and active.
 Clients on your network should automatically receive IP addresses within the specified range.

-## Creating an Administrative Account and Making it a Member of Domain Admins
+## Step 9: Creating an Administrative Account and Making it a Member of Domain Admins

 To manage your network effectively, you'll need a dedicated administrative account that has elevated permissions.

-#### Step 1: Create a New User Account
+### Create a New User Account

 1. **Open Active Directory Users and Computers**:
    - Click on the **Start** menu.